rostools/prodigenr/cran-comments.md

 0 errors ✔ | 0 warnings ✔ | 0 notes ✔

-Only non-package related note from r-devel
+Only non-package related note from R-hub from Windows:

-> * checking for future file timestamps ...
+> * checking for detritus in the temp directory ...
+NOTE Found the following files/directories:
+> 'lastMiKTeXException'

+And from Fedora Linux:

+> * checking HTML version of manual ...
 NOTE
-> unable to verify current time
+> Skipping checking HTML validation: no command 'tidy' found

 ## Reverse dependencies